Sameer7517/Delta-Demo/README.md

 # Delta-Demo
-Revising the concepts of git and github
+Revising the concepts of git and github in 3rd year